openvinotoolkit/anomalib/docs/source/guides/logging.rst

 Logging Images
 **************

 Anomalib allows you to save predictions to the file system by setting ``log_images: True`` in the visualization section .
-As of the current version, Anomalib also supports TensorBoard and Weights and Biases loggers for logging images.
+As of the current version, Anomalib also supports Comet, TensorBoard and Weights and Biases loggers for logging images.
 These loggers extend upon the base loggers by providing a common interface for logging images.
 You can access the required logger from ``trainer.loggers``.
 Then you can use ``logger.add_image`` method to log images.
 For a complete overview of this method refer to our `API documentation <https://openvinotoolkit.github.io/anomalib/api/anomalib/utils/loggers/index.html>`_.

 .. code-block:: yaml